javelit/docs/content/develop/api-reference/caching-and-state/_index.md

 ## Browser and server state

-Jeamlit re-executes your script with each user interaction.
+Javelit re-executes your script with each user interaction.
 Widgets have built-in statefulness between reruns, but Session State lets you do more!

 <TileContainer>